OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Android provides users with an auto-backup feature.
 The backups usually include copies of data and settings for all installed apps.
 Given its diverse ecosystem, Android supports many backup options:

 - Stock Android has built-in USB backup facilities.
-When USB debugging is enabled, you can use the `adb backup` command to create full data backups and backups of an app's data directory.
+When USB debugging is enabled, use the `adb backup` command to create full data backups and backups of an app's data directory.

 - Google provides a "Back Up My Data" feature that backs up all app data to Google's servers.